 It is important for librarians and patrons alike to remember that libraries do not have unlimited space; and libraries are not museums or warehouses.

-Before starting a weeding project, you should make sure your library has an updated weeding policy.
-One is available on the State Library’s website (and in the resources below).
+Before starting a weeding project, you should make sure your library has an updated weeding policy, and a template just so happens to be available on the State Library’s website (and also in the resources below).